 - 1 Remove the four mounting screws (FIGURE 15) which secure the combustion air inducer / pressure switch assembly to the orifice plate.
 Lift the assembly and rotate it 90 degrees clockwise or counterclockwise to either the 3 o'clock position or to 9 o'clock position.
 Resecure with four screws.
 Gasket should be left in place. - 2 Use tin snips to cut preferred opening on the cabinet for repositioning the flue outlet.
-Use the cut-out piece as a cover plate to patch unused opening on cabinet wire tie, or coil excess wire and secure to the gas manifold.
+Use the cut-out piece as a cover plate to patch unused opening on cabinet.